drivdigital/driv-starter/readme.md

         @include modular( 4rem, 1.05 );
     }

-This will scale the 4rem by 1.05 `( 4rem / 1.05 = 3.8rem)`.
+This will scale the 4rem by 1.05 per mediaquery: `( 4rem / 1.05 = 3.8rem)`.
 This allows you to scale different elements to keep the flow of your type.

-#### There's more!
+#### oh, there's more?

-You can also use this for elements!
-Seriously.
-Let me show you how:
+You can also use this specific elements:

     h1{
         @include modular-element( padding-bottom, 5rem );